gjolleyrogers/PD/README.md

 At the moment (Sep 2017), it is entirely **old school** in that it is a **command line tool** outputting a csv formatted file, and phylogenetic trees in a newick form.

 But it is written in a totally modular way and can/will be called from R and Python (when I get some time and opportunity).

+Further documentation will be added as I write it to [the project wiki](https://github.com/gjolleyrogers/PD/wiki)